Empirical priors for prediction in sparse high-dimensional linear regression: Asymptotic properties

 The first term is bounded by a constant times $\eps_n^2$ by definition of $A_n$.
 And since Hellinger distance is no more than 2, the second term is bounded by a constant times $\Pi^n(A_n^c)$.
-Theorem~\ref{thm:hellinger.rate} above shows that $\Pi^n(A_n^c) \to 0$ in expectation, but the proof of Theorem~1 in \citet{martin.mess.walker.eb} actually gives a bound on that expectation which is $e^{-G n \eps_n^2}$ for some $G > 0$.
-Then the claim follows since both terms in \eqref{eq:hbound2} are of order $\eps_n^2$ or smaller. \end{proof}
+Theorem~\ref{thm:hellinger.rate} above shows that $\E_{\beta^\star} \Pi^n(A_n^c)$ is exponentially small, definitely smaller than $\eps_n^2$.
+The claim follows since both terms in \eqref{eq:hbound2} are of order $\eps_n^2$ or smaller. \end{proof}

-As discussed above, in certain cases, this prediction error rate could be arbitrarily close to the parametric root-$n$ rate.
-The particular metric in Theorem~\ref{thm:predictive.rate} measures the prediction quality for new $x$'s which are already in the current sample, in other words, it measures in-sample prediction quality.
-Intuitively, however, we expect that similar conclusions could be made for out-of-sample prediction, provided that the new observation does not differ too much from what we have seen in the data.
-Indeed, in our simulation experiments, the new $x$ is an independent sample from the distribution that generated the original $X$, and the prediction accuracy results confirm our intuition.
-In any case, we teach our students that extrapolation---predicting outside the range of the given data---is dangerous, so this type of ``near-sample'' prediction is most relevant.
+The particular metric in Theorem~\ref{thm:predictive.rate} measures the prediction quality for new $\tilde x$'s which are already in the current sample, that is, averaging over $\tilde x \sim Q_n$.
+In other words, Theorem~\ref{thm:predictive.rate} considers a sort of in-sample prediction quality.
+Intuitively, however, we expect that similar conclusions could be made for out-of-sample predictions, provided that the new $x$ value does not differ too much from the rows in the observed $X$.
+Indeed, we are considering large $n$ so, if the rows of $X$ are sampled from a distribution $Q^\star$, then we can expect $Q_n$ to be a decent approximation of $Q^\star$, so results that involve averaging over $Q_n$ cannot be drastically different from the corresponding results with averaging over $Q^\star$.
+Our simulation experiments investigate exactly this situation---new $\tilde x$ is an independent sample from the distribution that generated the original $X$---and the mean square prediction error results confirm the above intuition.

+Formal out-of-sample prediction results are possible, but require additional assumptions about the design matrix.
+Here we revert back to the general case of $d$-dimensional prediction, with $d \geq 1$, characterized by a $d \times p$ matrix $\tilde X$ at which prediction is desired.
+Intuitively, if $\tilde X$ is genuinely new, then we have no direct measurements of $\tilde X \beta^\star$ as we would for in-sample prediction, so we cannot hope for quality prediction without accurate estimation of $\beta^\star$.
+Since the response only provides direct information about the mean $X\beta^\star$, estimation of $\beta^\star$ requires disentangling $\beta^\star$ from $X\beta^\star$.
+Towards this, following \citet[][Def.~2.3]{castillo.schmidt.vaart.reg} and \citet[][Eq.~11]{ariascastro.lounici.2014}, define the ``smallest scaled sparse singular value of $X$ of size $s$'' as